chivesz/sc-autobot/README.md

 This script will update all applications, download the solarcoin-qt wallet, as well as its dependencies, then automatically install and run solarcoin-qt.
 It comes with aboslutely no warranty, and is licensed under GNU Public License 3.0.
 You may modify/share this code.
 Use at your own risk.

-To run this script, run the following commands:
+To run this script, download sc-autobot.sh (https://github.com/chivesz/sc-autobot/blob/master/sc-autobot.sh) and run the following commands:

+1.
 sudo chmod +x ./sc-autobot.sh

+2.
 ./sc-autobot.sh